Usman3660/Mental_health_Tracker-Nexium/README.md

-Below is the README.md file formatted in Markdown, tailored for your mindtrack project.
-It includes a detailed overview, installation instructions, usage details, deployment steps, contributing guidelines, and other relevant sections based on your project structure, Next.js framework, Supabase and Grok API integrations, and Vercel deployment.
-The content reflects the current state of your project as discussed.
-The current date and time is 10:50 PM PKT on Wednesday, July 30, 2025.

 MindTrack
 Welcome to MindTrack, a web application designed to help users track their mental wellness through journaling and AI-powered insights.
 Built with Next.js, this app integrates Supabase for authentication and data storage, the Grok API for AI analysis, and optional MongoDB for additional data management.
 Deployed on Vercel, MindTrack offers a user-friendly dashboard, journal entry system, and insights page to support mental health tracking.
 Table of Contents